mephisto83/redquickbuilder/README.md

     ```
 #### Functions that may be interesting to you.
 - **setParameters**
-    - In the example above setParameters are executed when navigated to the screen.
-The parameters are pulled from the url on navigation, and set so that components can grab them for use.
+    - In the example above setParameters are executed when navigating to the screen.
+The parameters are pulled from the url on navigation, and set so that components can grab them.
 Not every screen has a parameter, but they all will execute that function.
 The idea being that if you want to add them later manually, it should be really easy.
+Also, I didn't have the energy to write code to trim the code when it is not needed.
     - You may notice that the viewModel is being pull from the *match.params*, but it is being immediately overridden by a function call.
 If we were writing this manually that wouldn't ever happen, but since this is being generated from a graph things like this happen.
 Since, it won't cause any known issues, its a low priority to fix at the moment.
 - **viewModel**
     - In the context of a RedQuickBuilder generated app, it describes the context in which a screen lives.
-Screens that are for Creating or Updating models have *viewModel* that are used as keys to store the current forms state.
-If a model is being updated, the model is copied to a different store key to be manipulated separately.
+Screens that are for creating or updating models have a *viewModel* property that is used as keys to store the current form's state.
+If a model is being updated, the model is copied to a different store to be manipulated separately.
 If the work is saved, it will send an update command to the server side, and assuming a successfuly update.
 Its updated version will be reloaded and placed into the part of the state storing all the models of its type.
-- **model**
+- **model**(variable)
     - Usually the id of the model that will be pulled from the server-side on load, to ensure that the latest possible version of the model is loaded.
-- **viewModel** and **model**
+- **viewModel** and **model**(parameters passed to setParameters)
     - The two values are properties of most screens, if they exist, and will be passed down from the screen component to each of the child components.